-Where concerns remain, despite sustained intervention, the school will consider requesting either additional GRIP funding or a very small number of cases a Statutory Assessment for an EHCP.
+Where concerns remain, despite sustained intervention, the school will consider requesting either additional Inclusion panel funding or for a few a cases a Statutory Assessment for an EHCP.
 Parent/carers will be fully consulted and involved at each stage.

 Further support may be provided by the involvement of an external support service/specialist outreach teachers who (with the parent/carers/students' permission) will advise the school on the student's education.
 External support services may provide specialist inputs to the support the student's education.